-The purpose of this report is to present marketing profiles and loan deficiency payment/marketing loan gain profiles for the advisory services followed by the AgMAS Project for the 2001 corn crop.
+The purpose of this report is to present marketing profiles and loan deficiency payment/marketing loan gain profiles for the advisory services followed by the AgMAS Project for the 2001 soybean crop.
 In addition, the average profiles for 1995-2000 found in Martines-Filho (2003a) are updated through the 2001 crop year.
-As noted above, marketing profiles are constructed by plotting the cumulative net amount priced under each service's set of recommendations throughout the crop year.
+As noted above, marketing profiles are constructed by plotting the cumulative net amount priced under each service's set of recommendations throughout a crop year.
 LDP/MLG profiles are constructed by plotting the cumulative percentage of the crop on which the LDP/MLG was claimed during the crop year.
-Finally, note that this report is not intended to be a complete analysis of advisory service marketing style in corn.
+The soybean marketing profiles for 1995 are slightly revised versions of those presented in Bertoli et al. (1999).
+Finally, note that this report is not intended to be a complete analysis of advisory service marketing style in soybeans.
 Further analysis is required to categorize services by the types of tools and strategies used, as well as their typical marketing profile.
 Ultimately, the goal is to determine style categories for advisory services based on objective, quantitative factors.
 Previous studies of mutual fund and hedge fund style provide useful models for this effort (e.g., Sharpe, 1992; Brown and Goetzmann, 1997; Brown and Goetzmann, 2001).

 The remainder of this report is organized as follows.
 First, the data collection procedures and assumptions employed by the AgMAS Project to evaluate advisory services' recommendations are presented.
 Second, the construction of marketing and LDP/MLG profiles is explained.
-Finally, the individual crop year profiles for the advisory services in corn for 2001 are presented, along with average, maximum and minimum profiles across 1995-2001.
+Finally, the individual crop year profiles for the advisory services in soybeans for 2001 are presented, along with average, maximum and minimum profiles across 1995-2001.